 Inspiring event spaces offer more than just a roof over your head.
-On URLAUBARCHITEKTUR SPACE we introduce you to places where you can step into history.
+In our section Spaces we introduce you to places where you can step into history.

 Today we are going on the trail of German industrial culture and will find out how sleeping buildings are kissed awake ….

 Arnstadt is the oldest town in Thuringia and known to music lovers for the annual Bach Festival in honour of the town’s most famous son, Johann Sebastian.
 Nature lovers also get their money’s worth here, as Arnstadt is considered to be the gateway to the Thuringian Forest.
 There is also a more recent reason for fans of architecture to visit the Bach town: the Milchhof Arnstadt, an industrial monument that was included in the 2018 “Grand Tour of Modernism”, a selection of outstanding Bauhaus and modernist buildings.
 The story of the Milchhof’s rediscovery is like a fairy tale, even if it wasn’t a prince who rode in to save the building.
 But somehow, he did kiss the Milchhof awake.
 And that in turn has aroused our curiosity.

 We meet photographer Jan Kobel on the ramp of the dairy farm.
 Where the farmers used to deliver their fresh milk to receive the processed products on the other side you now find the entrance to a venue with industrial charm.
 There is still a lot to do, says Jan Kobel, and there is no question of it being finished.
 But thanks to his commitment and funding, the building was saved from decay.